7 underrated places to live outside of the Randstad

 It also has its own liqueur, Schrobbelèr, and has made a name for itself as a city filled with modern art and festivals.

-We’re not the only ones obsessed with Tilburg: housing prices have been steadily increasing there each year as more and more people realise that its simple commute to the Randstad (only an hour to The Hague) makes it the perfect city to settle down in.
+We’re not the only ones obsessed with Tilburg: housing prices have been steadily increasing each year as more and more people realise that its simple commute to the Randstad (only an hour to The Hague) makes it the perfect city to settle in.

 The average house price is now just under €300,000.
-However, the cost of living in Tilburg is quite low: only €12 for an inexpensive dinner, and the all-important sack of potatoes is down to €1.07.
+However, the cost of living in Tilburg is quite low: an inexpensive dinner costs €18, and a sack of potatoes is available for €1.87.
 Thank goodness. 😌

 5. Maastricht: a cosy city centre outside the Randstad